 Subsequently, a particular jargon develops in a given area when there is a community large enough requiring the exchange of information.

 As you may know, dogs mainly rely on their highly developed sense of smell.
-If they could talk, they would have a very explicit vocabulary relating to smells, odours and fragrances.
+If they could talk, they would have a specific vocabulary relating to perfumes, odours and fragrances.
 Their hearing, too, reaches beyond the range of human beings, to frequencies insensible to us.

 Outside Human Perception

-Talking about hearing, the frequency band of sound we can hear is about ten times wider than the frequency spectrum of light visible to us.
+Talking about hearing, the frequency band of audible sound is about ten times wider than the frequency spectrum of light visible to us.
 During sleep, our eyes are closed and desensitised significantly.
 Our ears never switch off.
 Visual information, we primarily receive only within a very acute angle (about 12°) in the direction of vision.

 Reception of sound is omnidirectional, while we see an object only when we directly look at it.
 Visual signals don’t make themselves noticeable to us.
 Remember that man who ran into a lamp‑pole because some visually attractive person distracted him?
 If the lamp‑pole had beeped, the clash could have been avoided.

 We can detect sound coming from all directions.
-If the sound is not emitted by something directly in front or behind us, it arrives at the left and right ear with a small variation in intensity and time delay.
+Being not emitted by something directly in front or behind us, it arrives at the left and right ear with a small variation in intensity and time delay.
 The brain part processing the sound information can distinguish those minute differences and utilises them to locate the position of the sound source.

 When we grow up in the womb, the ears are the first sensory organs we develop.
 We can hear the heartbeat of our mother as well as the noise and music from outside – the sound is just a bit muffled as if someone has turned down the treble.

-Our audible sensory ability provides us with much greater opportunity to discern differences but for some reason, over ninety percent of our perception is centred on seeing.
+Our audible sensory ability provides us with much higher opportunity to discern differences, but for some reason, over ninety percent of our perception is centred on seeing.